Melinda was just three months old when she was diagnosed with Joubert Syndrome.

 “I was struggling a lot with dealing with what was going on with Melinda and juggling it on my own.
 I just couldn't handle it and Little Learners got me the support I needed.
 They have always been there if I have needed advice or even just someone to talk to about what's going on and I couldn't be any more thankful for them,” says Amanda.

-Amanda will be taking part in this year’s For Fitness Sake to raise funds for the wonderful program that has made such a difference in her life and in honour of her brave and wonderful Melinda!
+Amanda took part in last year’s For Fitness Sake to raise funds for the wonderful program that has made such a difference in her life and in honour of her brave and wonderful Melinda!